cloudberrydb/postgis/README.md

 # geospatial repo
-PostGIS 2.1.5 for Greenplum 5.x and 6.x
+PostGIS 2.5.4 for Greenplum 6.x

 ## License
 This project is developed under GPL v2, because PostGIS is GPL v2.